pelotech/jsonnet-controller/README.md

 flux create source git jsonnet-controller --url=https://github.com/pelotech/jsonnet-controller --branch=main

 # Create a Kustomization for the jsonnet-controller.
-# By default it will install the flux-system namespace.
+# By default it will install to the flux-system namespace.
 # You can set interval and other options as you please.
 flux create kustomization jsonnet-controller \
         --source=GitRepository/jsonnet-controller \